brucar18/automate/README.md

 #### 1.)
 Prepare virtual machine

-For this installation it was used latest debian bullseye Best is to do as root.
+For this installation it was used latest debian bullseye.
+Do install as root.
 Install latest debian image and run on all nodes:

 ```shell